OutSystems/docs-product/src/develop/ui/accessibility/intro.md

     ![Adding text alternative to images](images/image-text-alternatives-ss.png)

-After following these steps, for each of the used images, and published the module, you can test the image text alternatives by using a screen reader.
+After adding alt-text to an image, for each of the used images, and published the module, you can test the image text alternatives by using a screen reader.

 ### Text headings

-Text headings are useful for users to understand the structure of a page visually.
-Having different text sizes, larger than normal text, helps the visual guidance on the page, and is quite helpful for users with cognitive disabilities.
-Also, text readers use headings to help users to navigate a trough a page.
+Text headings are a valuable visual aid for users to understand the page structure.
+Incorporating varying text sizes, especially larger ones, enhances visual guidance on the page and benefits users with cognitive disabilities.
+Moreover, text-to-speech readers rely on headings to assist users in navigating through a page.

-To ensure you have a proper content organization in your app, set up the heading structure.
+To ensure proper content organization within your app, establish a clear heading structure.
 Add [a heading element](https://www.w3.org/WAI/tutorials/page-structure/headings/), for example, **h1**, by enclosing the text in the HTML widget and specifying **h1** as the tag.

-To set the text headings, perform the following steps:
+To set the text headings, do the following steps:

 1. On the toolbox, search for the **HTML Element** widget (1)
 1. Drag it to the screen (2).